Best beaches within a good distance to Surrey

 The seaside town of Littlehampton has not one beach but two, and they are quite different in character.
 So there's bound to be something for everyone's tastes.

-East Beach has amusements, beach huts, a promenade and what is thought to be the longest seaside bench in Britain.
-This 1,000 foot-long sculptural structure twists and winds its way between two striking metal shelters.
+East Beach has amusements, beach huts, a promenade and the longest seaside bench in Britain.
+This 1,000-foot-long sculptural structure twists and winds between two striking metal shelters.

-Nearby are the Seafront Greens which make a great picnic and play area and also have free to use barbeques.
+Nearby are the Seafront Greens, which make a great picnic and play area and free-to-use barbeques.

-On the seafront, you can’t miss the East Beach Café, a Thomas Heatherwick designed structure built of rusted metal to resemble washed up driftwood.
+On the seafront, you can’t miss the East Beach Café, a Thomas Heatherwick-designed structure made of rusted metal to resemble washed-up driftwood.

 6. West Beach, Whitstable

-- Nearest car park: there are multiple car parks near to the beach, the closest being Keam's Yard.
+- Nearest car park: Multiple car parks near the beach, the closest being Keam's Yard.
 Prices between £2 to £3 an hour

 7. Dungeness, Kent